About June Castellano

 The Monroe County Bar Association interview - April 2021

-In our final week of Women’s History Month, we are highlighting two more women presidents – June Castellano (2003-04) and Carolyn Nussbaum (2019-20).
-June reflects on how she became active in the association through committee work which transitioned into leadership positions, including becoming president of the MCBA.
-Carolyn discusses the beginning of her career and being a woman in commercial litigation at that time.
-She also discusses being president when COVID-19 first entered our world more than a year ago.
+In the final week of Women’s History Month, the Monroe County Bar Association highlighted one of their past women presidents – June Castellano (2003-04).
+June reflects on how she became active in the association through committee work which transitioned into leadership positions, including becoming president of the county bar association.

 New York State Bar Association Announces 2021 Attorney Professionalism Award